dreiQBIK/3qbik-code-snippets/README.md

 ### calc-equal-height
 function to set equal height on bootstrap row elements.

-### count-numbers
+### jquery.count-number.js
-function to use together with `ScrollReveal` library [https://scrollrevealjs.org/] to animate numbers when scrolling into view.
+plugin to animate numbers.

 ### debounce
 function to use e.g. `onScroll` or `onResize` to trigger less events at once.